 Emotional regulation is probably one of the most important skills a child could learn, but it can also be the most challenging one.
 It’s hard for young children to process big feelings they don’t quite understand yet, and that’s why it’s so important to start talking about the different emotions and giving children strategies to deal with them from a young age.
 A calm down corner can be so helpful in this process!

-So how do you create a calm corner?
+So how do you create a calm down corner?

 Start by choosing a quiet space in your house that your child can retreat to when they’re feeling frustrated or overwhelmed by a big feeling.
 A space in their bedroom would be great and you can create a different space for each child too if you like.

 I turned an unused corner of my girls’ bedroom into their calm space.
 At their age (2 and 5) I don’t feel like they need separate spaces yet but I will consider it in the future when they’re older and in their own separate bedrooms.